 Later in 1833, a young man in Paris named Frederic Ozanam was inspired to continue that tradition by founding an organization, based on two important ideas.
 The first was a reflection from Father Vincent on serving those in need and exhorting others to help.
 Father later realized that so many people donated food to families that it would be spoiled before being eaten.
 “The poor suffer less from a lack of generosity than they do from a lack of organization,” he mused.

 The second inspiration for Ozanam was a challenge from one of his classmates, who demanded that Frederic show him what value the Catholic Church had in the modern world.
 Frederic invited his friends and contemporaries to radically seek out and visit the poor and those in need, rather than ignoring their neighbors or waiting to be asked to assist them.
 The tradition continues today.
 “No form of charity is foreign to the Society.”
-SVdP volunteers follow the examples of Father Vincent and Blessed Frederic, and go out to visit those in need in their homes, providing help in whatever way we can.
+SVdP volunteers follow the examples of Father Vincent and Blessed Frederic, rand go out to visit those in need in their homes, providing help in whatever way we can.
+They receive training in the best ways to honor dignity and confidentiality of those we serve, and are armed with local resources to meet their nieghbors’ needs.

 What We Do